-A. Student

-- If the student is dissatisfied with the decision at Step II, s/he may, within seven (7) class days, file a written grievance to the Vice President for Academic and Student Services.. - B. Vice President for Academic and Student Services - Within seven (7) class days after receipt of the written grievance, the Division Dean appointed to serve as Chair of the Review committee will be responsible for selecting the Review Committee.
+- A. Student - If the student is dissatisfied with the decision at Step II, s/he may, within seven (7) class days, file a written grievance to the Vice President of Academic Affairs and Student Services.. - B. Vice President of Academic Affairs and Student Services - Within seven (7) class days after receipt of the written grievance, the Division Dean appointed to serve as Chair of the Review committee will be responsible for selecting the Review Committee.